AgileVentures/av-static-website/source/blog_articles/2016-12-05-refactoring_and_pairing.html.markdown

 cucumber features/premium/charge_activity.feature:60 # Scenario: User decides to change card details
 ```

 There was some kind of routing issue.
-It was frustrating to be blogged, but also, this is what all these tests are here for.
+It was frustrating to be blocked, but also, this is what all these tests are here for.
 We'd refactored the core controller of the payment framework, and it seemed we'd broken the credit card details update in the process.
 Without the tests we'd have pushed this out to production and not known until a user encountered a problem.
 Eventually we tracked the issue down.
 It was a pluralization error in one of the views.
 Our routes now looked like this:

 ```rb
   match '/subscriptions/paypal' => 'subscriptions#paypal', :via => [:get]